carrenodiego-zz/Yolo-Water-Meters/Water Meter Detection/data/README.md

 The dataset is assembled by Kutsev Roman from the [TrainingData.ru](http://trainingdata.ru/)  company for an article on Habr.

 ### How the data was collected
 The detailed process of collecting the dataset is described in the article  [“Create your own dataset for recognition of water meters on Yandex.Toloka”](https://habr.com/ru/company/ods/blog/469633/).
 The data.yaml file to sppecify where our training and validation data is the number of classes that we want to detect and the names corresponding to those classes.
+We apply data augmentation to the images , flipping and rotating them to obtain more data and to generate a better generalization and learning in the model.

 ### Archive contents